pramindanata/sejuta-cita-tech-test/README.md

 - `dev`: contains K8S object configurations for dev/local env only.
 PVC objects claim less spaces and has no load balancer.
 - `prod`: contains K8S object configurations for prod env only.
 PVC objects claim more spaces and has Digital Ocean load balancer.

-Some objects need opaque `APP_SECRET` value from secret object named `app-secret`.
-Make sure to create this `app-secret` object in K8S cluster by running `kubectl create secret` command, for example:

 ```sh
 kubectl create secret generic app-secret --from-literal APP_SECRET=<app_secret_value>
 ```